jdefrance7/SeniorDesignProject/Arduino/libraries/ast_can_v0/README.md

 ## Functions

-`int init_can(...)` - initializes the AST-CAN485 CAN module and Canard instance
+`int init_can(...)` - initializes the AST-CAN485 CAN module and Canard instance, returns value for error checking

-`sendCanardCANFrame(...)` - sends a single CanardCANFrame from the Canard queue
+`int sendCanardCANFrame(...)` - sends a single CanardCANFrame from the Canard queue, returns value for error checking

-`readCanardCANFrame(...)` - reads a single CanardCANFrame from the Canard queue
+`int readCanardCANFrame(...)` - reads a single CanardCANFrame from the Canard queue, returns value for error checking

-`transmitCanardQueue(...)` - transmitts all CanardCANFrames from the Canard queue
+`int transmitCanardQueue(...)` - transmitts all CanardCANFrames from the Canard queue, returns value for error checking

 `void printCanard(...)` - Serial debugging print of custom `Canard` structure